 Her paintings became increasingly popular after her death in 1954.
 Some of her renowned portraits are exhibited in world-class museums and the Frida Kahlo museum in Mexico City.
 Her signature look of adorning her braided hair with colorful flowers has been exhibited in different items such as lip gloss, nail polish, posters, bars of soaps, and street murals, among others.
 She continues to fetch respect for her artworks across the world.

-Here are 10 of her famous Frida Kahlo artworks to read about and be amazed.
+Here are 10 of her famous Frida Kahlo artworks to read about and be amazed at.
 Shop Frida Kahlo art and prints

 This portrait depicts the pain Frida went through, after her gruesome accident in 1925.